lcy-seso/LearningNotes/paper_notes/DL_system/AutoGraph.md

 # My Takeaways

-1. Learn some new terminologies: staged programming, and LMS.
+1. Learn some new terminologies: _**STAGED programming**_, and LMS.
 These techniques are also used in Swift for TF.
 They are worth further reading.
     - Quoted from the paper:
     > 1. Providing easier deferred execution using staged programming or multiple dispatch has a long history.
-    > 1. Notable examples include Lightweight Modular Staging's type-based deferred execution model.
+    > 1. Notable examples include (1) Lightweight Modular Staging's type-based deferred execution model; (2) the paired use of Lua and Terra to stage high-performance numerical code; (3) Julia's multiple dispatch system.
 1. The workflow chosen by this paper is:
     1. Allow users to express complex _**ML programs**_(DL programs actually) using a general purpose programming language, Python, to write imperative style programs;
     1. _**Lower**_ Python codes into some optimized IRs (that can be run as fast as some hand-written alternatives)